DICELab-NCSU/reachr/README.md

 mypoints2 <- read_emlid("path/to/data/mypoints2.csv", crs = 4326)  # sets CRS
 ```

-### Prepare .csv file for Emlid Flow import

-Importing points from a .csv file into an Emlid Flow project requires following a strict
-column order and naming convention.
-(As of July 2023, this is incompletely documented in the
-import dialog.) reachr provides helper functions to convert `sf` objects into a correctly-formatted
-.csv file.

 ### Update RTK coordinate to new base position

 For some RTK surveys, it is not possible to obtain a precise coordinate for the base position